Artist Bio

 A woman with very short gray hair and light skin, wearing a light blue denim shirt over a black top, sits in front of a lace curtain background.
 She is wearing hoop earrings and a necklace with a pendant.
 She has a confident expression.

-With a background in psychology, studio art, and creative direction, Corinne approaches photography as both an artistic and spiritual practice—an act of attention that transforms the familiar into the transcendent.
-Her work has been exhibited in group shows and featured in publications including Create!
-Magazine, Kinhouse, and Behind the Glass Gallery.
+With a background in psychology, studio art, and creative direction, I approach photography as both an artistic and spiritual practice—an act of devotion that transforms the familiar into the transcendent.
+My work has been exhibited in local and online exhibitions, featured in publications such as Create!
+Magazine and the Kinhouse 2025 Catalog, and shared through my Substack, zines, and print shop.

 PORTFOLIO